mmiranda222/.statsuite/content/using-de/searching-data/facets.md

 ![de facet types](/dotstatsuite-documentation/images/de-facet-4.png)

 #### Facet information
-The facet header contains the number of facet values available, and the number of currently selected facets (white numbers with green background).
+The facet header contains the number of facet values available, and the number of currently selected facets (black numbers surrounded by a green frame).
 Whenever there is no facet value selection, then it is indicated by "all", e.g. `"all/38"`.
 When all the facet values are selected, it is mentioned as `"38/38"` (the difference between none "all" or all "38" is necessary for evoluting contents in time).
-When "all", the items are not listed in the used filters while selected, they are listed in the used filters.
+When "all", the items are not listed in the "used filters" area because no filtering is requested by the end-user.
 The facet values show a number indicating the number of corresponding search results.
 Parent values contain the number of results valid for themselves and for all of their children.

 ![de facet information](/dotstatsuite-documentation/images/de-searchingdata-facets-facetinformation.png)